1971 Oldsmobile Cutlass

 First a little History on the '71 Olds cutlass: The 1971 Models shared much of the same exterior sheet metal as the 1970, but with a new hood design, new grille and headlight assemblies, as well as new look on the bumpers and tail lights.
 For 1971 they also added four new colors: Viking Blue, Lime Green, Bittersweet, and Saturn Gold.
 The famous "Rocket" V8 continued in several different sizes and power options, with both the large 455 and 'small-block' 350 available with either 2- or 4-barrel carburetors were available for ordering.

 This particular vehicle is a beautiful, two-owner 1971 Oldsmobile Cutlass that has been done about as nice as you can possibly build one without breaking the bank (over $45,000 with all receipts of restoration.)
 This car comes to Custom Classics on consignment, so that means not only are you getting a unbelievable deal, but you're also not paying dealer taxes as well.
-This car was completed in 2008 and has been only driven on sunny days, meaning it has less than 1000 miles on it since the build.
+This car was completed in 2008 and has been only driven on sunny days, meaning it has less than 2,200 miles on it since the build.
+Current odometer reading is 68,738.
 Also as seen in our “extra” pictures, we have many receipts for this restoration, as well as the original Build Sheet from the factory.

 For what was meant be a somewhat stripped-down Cutlass, the Cutlass interior offers plenty of visual subtleties that give it a much more upscale feel.
 First and foremost, I will mention that this car has an all-original interior in excellent condition, except for the new carpeting and rear package tray.
 When you open the doors, you'll find clean inside panels that are accented with bright stainless and rich wood appliqué.
 Step past the Fisher Body sill plates and you'll find the new clean green carpet that's plush and vibrant.
 A nicely finished combination of bench seats mixes a stylish pattern with plenty of support.
 Above the seats, an ornate clean factory dash hangs two, trustworthy aftermarket gauges, so you can keep a closer look at what's going on under the hood without having to trust the original factory gauges.
 You'll also find on that stock dash a beautifully chromed standard AM/FM radio.
 The driver stays connected to the road through a correct factory steering wheel.
 All in all, other than a little wear on the left door armrest, stepping into this interior is essentially like stepping into a time machine set for 1971.
 Taking a quick look inside the trunk, you'll find a clean and solid floor (see pics), with factory style floor mat, and a fresh painted rally wheel, that's been mounted on a spare tire.